 Mathematics and Education (MSc)

 The master's specialisation Mathematics and Education prepares you for a career as a teacher in secondary schools.
 After completion you obtained the qualifications to be a Mathematics teacher.
+Note that this specialisation is only open to students who speak Dutch.

 What does this master’s programme entail?